facebook/create-react-app/template/README.md

 ## Folder Structure

-After creation, you project should look like this:
+After creation, your project should look like this:

 ```
 my-app/